lsst-dm/dmtn-006/index.rst

 Comparison of Direct Image Photometry
 -------------------------------------

-One check on the pipeline noise estimates can be made by taking two overlaping exposures, crossmatching the detected sources in each, and comparing the difference in the fluxes measured each time with the reported uncertainties on those fluxes.
+One check on the pipeline noise estimates can be made by taking two overlapping exposures, crossmatching the detected sources in each, and comparing the difference in the fluxes measured each time with the reported uncertainties on those fluxes.
 This test is independent of any of image differencing.
 The